Restorative Dental Services in Newton

-Fortunately, at Dr. Ted Filandrianos & Associates LLC, we provide these initial services, like bone grafting that can restore your bone and soft tissue to optimal health, which will significantly increase your chances at receiving innovative treatment with dental implant treatments.
+Fortunately, at Dr. Ted Filandrianos & Associates, we provide these initial services, like bone grafting that can restore your bone and soft tissue to optimal health, which will significantly increase your chances at receiving innovative solutions with dental implant treatment.

 Helping Preserve Natural Tooth Structure with CEREC® Same-Day Crowns

-Waiting to have your smile fixed is uncomfortable and frustrating.
+Waiting to have your smile fixed can be uncomfortable and frustrating.
 Whether you’ve experienced a dental emergency or received root canal therapy, you want to get back to daily life as soon as possible.
-Our in-office CEREC machine helps restore function and comfort in a single appointment by eliminating the need for lengthy treatment or a temporary prosthetic.
+Our in-office CEREC machine helps restore function and comfort in a single appointment by eliminating the need for multiple visits or a temporary prosthetic.

-After the treatment area is prepared, Dr. Ted and his team load a digital impression of your smile into the device.
+After the treatment area is prepared, we upload a digital impression of your smile into the CEREC system.
 From there, the milling machine precisely shapes and molds a block of ceramic material to create your crown.

-Our doctors use CEREC to create custom crowns made from premium and biocompatible materials promptly but without compromising quality.
-Because you can receive your new crown within the same visit, it’s exceptionally helpful for enhancing your smile’s function and beauty.
+Our doctors use CEREC to create custom crowns made from premium and biocompatible materials in the same dental visit without compromising quality.
+Because you can receive your new crown within the same day, it’s a convenient way to enhance your smile’s function and beauty.

 White, Composite Fillings to Repair Dental Damage and Wear

-Fillings, as their name suggests, are a type of restoration used to "fill" the area on the tooth where the decay has been removed beforehand.
+Fillings, as their name suggests, are a type of restoration used to "fill" the area on the tooth where the decay has been removed.
 Fillings are also used to repair cracked, chipped, broken and worn teeth from clenching or grinding.
 Composite fillings are among the most popular filling types.

-We use composite or tooth-colored fillings in small to medium-sized fillings provide good durability and fracture resistance that can withstand moderate pressure from constant chewing.
-On either front or back teeth, they can be used.
-They are a good choice for those who prefer to look more natural in their fillings.
+We use composite or tooth-colored fillings in small to medium-sized fillings to improve durability that can withstand moderate pressure from constant chewing.
+They are a good choice for those who prefer fillings to look more natural.

 Helping Save Your Smile with Root Canal Therapy

-If you’re experiencing persistent tooth pain or sensitivity, decay and infection may have entered the inner soft tissues of your tooth, and treatment is necessary if you want to try and save your natural tooth as much as possible.
+If you’re experiencing persistent tooth pain or sensitivity, decay and infection may have entered the inner soft tissues of your tooth.
+If so, treatment is necessary to save your natural tooth.